More in this section

 The Gangs Matrix is a police database consisting of the names the Metropolitan Police perceive to be in a gang and likely to commit violence.
 The Gangs Matrix was created as a response to the 2011 riots which started in Tottenham and spread across the UK.
 At StopWatch we are actively trying to encourage people to check if their name is on the Matrix and support those who wish to get their names removed.

 The Gangs Matrix is the cause of much controversy as it is disproportionately made up of young black males.
-StopWatch recently published a report called The Colour of Injustice: ‘Race’, drug and law enforcement in England and Wales which highlighted the disproportional use of stop and search, and the over-policing of black communities.
+StopWatch recently published a report called Being Matrixed – The (Over)policing of gang suspects in London which highlighted the detrimental impact that being labelled a ‘gang nominal’ had on young people from London.

 In addition to StopWatch’s work, Amnesty International have also been campaigning against the use of the Matrix and last year published a report called Trapped In The Matrix: Secrecy, stigma, and bias in the Met’s Gangs Database.
 The Amnesty report found numerous human rights and data protection issues with the Gangs Matrix.
 The composition of the database was particularly striking with: